bbauska/UC-Davis-JS-Basics/readme.md

 the fields from the form.
 And, to do that, we can create a variable for each of the four form fields.
 The name, the location, the photo and the description.
 And then go and get the value out of those from the actual form.
-And you\'ll remember over here when we created this form, in the HTML, we made it such that these fields were required.
+And you&apos;ll remember over here when we created this form, in the HTML, we made it such that these fields were required.

-So if you try to click add list without filling in anything, it\'s not going to do anything because of that required thing.
-At least if you\'re using chrome or modern browser.
+So if you try to click add list without filling in anything, it&apos;s not going to do anything because of that required thing.
+At least if you&apos;re using chrome or modern browser.
 And we can get more into form validation and making sure you get good data into forms in the second course in the specialization.
-But, for right now, we just want to do something quick and simple, and we\'ve got enough there to sort of keep it from it least being empty, even though we\'re not doing very much for that.
-And what we\'re going to use here is we\'re going to use event.
+But, for right now, we just want to do something quick and simple, and we&apos;ve got enough there to sort of keep it from it least being empty, even though we&apos;re not doing very much for that.
+And what we&apos;re going to use here is we&apos;re going to use event.
 The event target will be the form submission, right.

-Because that\'s the event target or the form itself.
+Because that&apos;s the event target or the form itself.
 And then we can get the elements property, and pull out each one of these elements out of the form and its value and put them into a variable here.
 The dot elements refers specifically to form elements, and you could come over to the MGM and look at HTML form elements dot elements, and find out more about what this is.
 But it will get you a specific set of elements specifically from forms.
-And so, it\'s kind of a helpful little, property here, that we can use to get specific elements out of out of a form and get that data.
-So let\'s go ahead and put that onto our script.
+And so, it&apos;s kind of a helpful little, property here, that we can use to get specific elements out of out of a form and get that data.
+So let&apos;s go ahead and put that onto our script.
-So over here, I\'m going to do for desk to nation.
+So over here, I&apos;m going to do for desk to nation.
 Name equals events.
 Target the elements, square bracket because which element to my going to get name.

-That\'ll get me the first one.
+That&apos;ll get me the first one.
 Now I could just copy this and paste it destination location.
-If I could select this, Destination location is going to be the location field, And then I\'m going to paste again.
+If I could select this, Destination location is going to be the location field, And then I&apos;m going to paste again.
 Destination photo Is going to be the photo field and then paste one more time.
-And then we\'ve got destination description, Which is going to be the description field.
+And then we&apos;ve got destination description, Which is going to be the description field.
 Actually, in a short this down, truth is down.
 Yes, see?
-And then, don\'t forget I forgot this already.
+And then, don&apos;t forget I forgot this already.
 We need to get the value, so we need to add value to each of these.
 Okay, on this one here, too, should have done that initially.
 But there we go.
-That\'s going to do the first part that\'s going to go in and into our form when it submitted and get the values out of those fields that somebody typed in, and put them into these variables here.
+That&apos;s going to do the first part that&apos;s going to go in and into our form when it submitted and get the values out of those fields that somebody typed in, and put them into these variables here.